PaPa31/hm/docs/courses/react-complete-guide/3-base-feature-syntax/6-1-my-thoughts-about-jsx.md

 ---
 id: 6-1-my-thoughts-about-jsx
-title: 6.1 My Thoughts About Jsx
+title: 6.1 My Thoughts About JSX
 date: 2021-03-12 11:49:24
 ---

+JSX, in fact, duplicates HTML.
+But not equal to HTML.
+Because HTML is compiled from JSX.
+JSX design has two main goals: be the same as HTML(as HTML-like as possible) for human eyes, and so that machines don't confuse it with HTML.
+Because, again, HTML is compiled from JSX.

 JSX is design to be as HTML-like as possible.
 But there are differences.
 First of all, JSX is not HTML.
 At all!

-JSX is a mix that includes all three components of a web page: html markup, styles and javascript.
+JSX is a mix that includes all three components of a web page: HTML markup, styles and JavaScript.

 When you edit JSX, you see the mix, when you **run** JSX, you split this mix temporarily (by files in memory), when you **build** JSX, you get a forever split mix (by files on disk).